Yubico/yubikit-swift/YubiKit/YubiKit/YubiKit.docc/Resources/GettingStarted.md

 ![An image showing how to add the YubiKit SDK to your Xcode project.](add-framework-1.png)

-4. Enter `yubikit-swift` in the search field and select the Yubico Swift Package.
+4. Enter `https://github.com/Yubico/yubikit-swift/` in the search field and select the Yubico Swift Package.

 5. Press the "Add Package" button to add the SDK to your project.